Request for Proposals RFP 2026-2028

 Yes.
 The PI must be from a Texas institution/organization.
 Collaborators can be from outside of Texas.

-In the pre-proposal requirements you ask us to identify the Focus Area(s) from the Strategic Plan and to identify the research priority and then to describe the relationship to Texas Sea Grant Focus Area(s)/Research Priorities.
+In the Letter of Intent (LOI) requirements you ask us to identify the Focus Area(s) from the Strategic Plan and to identify the research priority and then to describe the relationship to Texas Sea Grant Focus Area(s)/Research Priorities.
 Isn’t this redundant?

 Why doesn’t Texas Sea Grant fund mini-grants?
 Other Sea Grant programs do.